mattWillis/resistance-toolkit/causes/lgbtq+/README.md

   Lambda Legal’s lawyers have won precedent-setting civil rights cases on everything from marriage equality to expressions of gender identity to health care discrimination.
 We never charge our clients for legal representation or advocacy, nor do we receive any government funding.

   <a href="https://bsky.app/profile/lambdalegal.bsky.social" title="Follow on BlueSky Social">🦋 Follow</a>

+  ---

+***A note about BlueSky:** I am providing links to BlueSky because it's algorithms are open source and transparent.
+Don't like your feed?
+You can create your own or find a feed created by a fellow user.

+I encourage you to use social media platforms that are open sourced and decentralized (like [BlueSky](https://bsky.app/) or [Mastodon](https://joinmastodon.org/)).
+However, your organization might not have an account on these newer platforms, so go where your orgs are.